In Syria, U.S. Military Says Fight Will Continue Against ISIS

 While the U.S. military and SDF both publicly emphasize their ongoing cooperation in fighting ISIS, and both sides expect the relationship to survive, it is clear there are strains.

-At the base in Hasakah on Monday, Gabriel and Mustafa Bali, another SDF spokesman, meet U.S. military spokesman Col. Myles Caggins III — the first time they have met a spokesman for the U.S.-led anti-ISIS coalition in five years of military cooperation.
+At the base in Hasakah on Monday, Gabriel and Mustafa Bali, another SDF spokesman, meet Col. Myles Caggins III, a U.S. military spokesman — the first time they have met a spokesman for the U.S.-led anti-ISIS coalition in five years of military cooperation.

 The Kurds greet Caggins warmly, kissing him on the cheek, as is the region's custom.